oslabs-beta/KubeSpyglass/README.md

 # Features
 ## User features

 The Spyglass tool is designed to streamline and enhance your experience with Kubernetes cluster management.
-We offer tools to visualize the structure of your Kubernetes cluster, monitor key performance metrics accross your cluster, and alerting for key health metrics.
+We offer tools to:
+* visualize the structure of your Kubernetes cluster
+* monitor key performance metrics accross your cluster
+* alert you to critical conditions in key health metrics.
 <br>
 Choose the tool most suited for your needs:
 <div align = "center">